 Keep Pets Indoors

 If your dog is a thick coated breed and used to sleeping outdoors, make sure their kennel is placed inside a garage or shed and raised off the ground.
 Old carpet or quilts around the outside add extra insulation and lots of dry, soft bedding to burrow into will help keep them warm.
 Make sure to check regularly that their water bowl hasn’t frozen over.
-It is best to take them indoors in sub zero conditions.
+It's best to take them in the house in sub zero conditions.

-In snowy weather, dogs can easily lose their scent and get lost, so keep them on a lead.
+In snowy weather, dogs can easily lose their scent and get lost.
+Keeping them on a lead can help.
 Avoid frozen ponds or lakes where they may fall through thin ice.
-Thunderstorms or high winds may spook them, so make sure they are microchipped and wearing identity tags at all times.
+Also, be aware that thunderstorms or high winds may spook them; microchipping your pet and having them wear identity tags at all times will be useful if they take off through an open door on accident.

 Always check under your car for cats seeking warm shelter before you start your car.
 Never leave your pet in a car in cold weather as it cools down very quickly and acts like a fridge.